 But two months and ten days after Haman's edict came a second edict.
 Through a series of providential acts, Haman's diabolical intent was uncovered.
-Haman was executed, his estate given to Queen Esther, and a second edict authorized.
+Haman was executed, his estate given to Queen Esther, and a second edict put in place.
 The second edict in effect neutralized the first, for the second edict allowed the Jews to assemble, protect themselves, and even attack their enemies.

 For the past eight months and twenty days the Jews have been preparing themselves for this day.
 Public opinion toward the Jews changed, so much so that "other nationalities were afraid of them (2)."

 How do you explain that?
 The Jews are a minority.
 They're outnumbered.
-They'd been carried into exile a century earlier, and though some Jews had returned home, the Promised Land was still under Gentile control.
+They'd been carried into exile a century earlier, and though some Jews had returned home, the promised land was still under Gentile control.
 Basically the Jews were second-class citizens in the Medo-Persian empire.

 So why were the other nationalities afraid of them?
 The short answer is this.

 God.
 God can change the hearts of people.
 When the non-Jews heard how Haman was executed and Mordecai elevated, and how the first decree was reversed by the second, they began to think, "Wow!
 There's something special about the Jewish people!
 They've got Someone on their side that we need!"

-And people once indifferent to the Jews began to help the Jews.
+And people who were once indifferent to the Jews began to help the Jews.
+And even chose to become Jews themselves.
 What a day it was for God's chosen people!

-This chapter raises some very difficult-to-answer questions.
+Now, without question, this chapter raises some very difficult questions for us.
 Like, why all the killing?
 And why an extra day of killing in Susa?
 The answer seems to be connected to an event that happened five hundred years earlier.

-A footnote in the NIV Study Bible explains, "This incident is presented as the antithesis of 1 Samuel 15."
+There's a helpful footnote in the NIV Study Bible that explains, "This incident is presented as the antithesis of 1 Samuel 15."